 Please get in touch with us for a free initial discussion whether you are considering taking a franchise or setting up a franchise.
 We can help.

-Before entering into a franchise you should ensure that you have a franchise agreement in place and that you have taken legal advice on the terms contained within this.
+Before entering into a franchise you should ensure that you have a franchise agreement in place and that you have taken legal advice on the contract terms offered.

 Even though many franchise contracts are submitted to franchisees on a “take it or leave it” basis, using the rationale that all agreements must be the same to ensure consistency, such agreements are often very detailed and contain points which may appear to be of little consequence but which could create major issues if you are unaware of the implications.

-Even of most areas are non-negotiable, it is inadvisable to enter into these agreements without knowing all the implications risks, and costs.
+Even if most areas are non-negotiable, it is not advisable to enter into these agreements without knowing all the implications risks, and costs.